Frameworkium/frameworkium.github.io/_pages/JavaScript-Tricks.md

 Do **NOT** use these unless it's the last remaining option.

-Your tests are supposed to be simulating user actions and user flows, so injecting JavaScript is _not_ to be used unless some weirdness means that selenium cannot do something that a user can.
+Your tests are supposed to be simulating user actions and user flows, so injecting JavaScript is _not_ to be used unless some weirdness means that Selenium cannot do something that a user can.

 ## Example: Un-Hiding Hidden Controls

 In order to upload a file to a site, the 'choose files' input control is used.
-See [Native Controls][native] for how we handle this scenario using the `SendKeys` directly to input controls.
+See [Native Controls](Native-Controls.md) for how we handle this scenario using the `SendKeys` directly to input controls.

 ### Problem

-In some cases, the input control might be hidden on the page, with a `div` on top of it:
+In some cases, the input might be hidden on the page, with a `div` occluding it:

 ```html
 <div id="input-button">